sonic-net/SONiC/doc/Dump-Utility.md

 3) All the available modules should be displayed using a -s option
 4) If Field-Value Tuples are not required, use -k option to specify that
 5) Use -v option to specify the intermediate output
+6) Namsepace can be changed using -n option

 ```
 root@sonic# dump state --show